Deep Learning-powered Iterative Combinatorial Auctions: Experimental Evaluation

 In Table \ref{EFFMRVMTRAIN}, we present the results for different DNN architectures and different values of $c_0$, evaluated on a training set of MRVM instances.
 First, we observe that the efficiency increases as we decrease $c_0$.
 This can be explained by the fact that a smaller $c_0$ tends to lead to more iterations of the preference elicitation algorithm, resulting in a larger number of elicited bundle-value pairs.
 In terms of which DNN architectures performed better or worse, no clear pattern emerged.

-In Table \ref{EFFMRVMTEST}, we compare the performance of the selected winner model from Table \ref{EFFMRVMTRAIN} against the SVR-based approach on a test set of $50$ MRVM instances.
+In Table \ref{EFFMRVMTEST}, we compare the performance of the selected winner model from Table \ref{EFFMRVMTRAIN} (see Appendix~A for configuration details) against the SVR-based approach on a test set of $50$ MRVM instances.
 We see that our DNN-powered ICA outperforms the SVR-powered ICA by $0.46\%$ points.
-While this is a relatively modest increase in efficiency, this effect is statistically significant $(p=0.0268)$.
+While this is a relatively modest increase in efficiency, a $t$-test shows that the difference in means is statistically significant $(p=0.0268)$.
 We also observe that our DNN-based approach (while obeying all caps) asks a larger number of queries than the SVR-based approach.
 It is unclear how much of the efficiency increase is driven by the DNN or by the larger number of queries.
 Future work should compare the two approaches by holding the total number of queries constant.